mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

     ros2 run python_package_that_uses_the_services what_is_the_point_service_server_node

-the server Node will then output, periodically,
+The server Node will then output, periodically,

 .. code:: console